 When we trust him, we do his will not out of fear, but out of love—not begrudgingly, but with joy.
 We trust his judgment, his word and his ways.
 We even trust him to give us a new heart, to make us more and more like him, to lead us to love what he loves and to value what he values.

-We would never be able to do any of this on our own, of course—we must trust God to fulfill his promise to do his work in us from the inside out, by the Holy Spirit transforming us.
+We would never be able to do any of this on our own—we must trust God to fulfill his promise to do his work in us from the inside out, by the Holy Spirit transforming us.
 To trust God is to let him have his good way with us.
 It is to believe him, to desire and to take his advice, to seek to follow him wherever he leads.

 When we trust God, we trust him with all that we are—our past, our present and our future combined.
 Like a toddler resting fearlessly and contentedly in its mother’s arms, we rest securely in the love of our heavenly Father.